Bartapapa/legend/docs/_posts/2023-08-26-witch-warren.md

 ## Locations

 ### Thrushvale
 A small town of around 100 inhabitants situated right at the north-western border of the Duchy, next to the Barking Baronnies.
+Its population is mostly cats from the Duchy, but there are several dogs who hail from the baronnies, as well as a few crows, rats and rabbits.
+The entire town is situated on the slope of a large hill at the foot of a mountain, right next to a river that strolls down, normally spinning a watermill.
+Right now, all that's left of it is dry mud and stone.

 <details markdown="1">
 <summary><b>Rumors heard in town (1d6)</b></summary>